pg-support/supt-km/docs/4. Processes/e. Amazon/Amazon Support Daily Operation.md

 - Login to BQool to check the support tickets and order feedbacks daily.
 - Login to Amazon Seller Central to check the support tickets (for regions not covered by BQool) and complete order info.

+## Important Notes
+- **Do NOT mention things like 'website', 'link', or provide any links to the customer in Amazon's support channel.
+This might violates the terms of Amazon and cause us great trouble.**

+- If we need to redirect customers from Amazon to PG Supt, simply tell them "**Please contact our official support team for further assistance.**" and nothing more.
+Do NOT give them any link.

 ---
 ## BQool
 ### What is BQool